About Cape Fear Community College

 CFCC was founded in 1958 and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

-- Enrollment: Cape Fear is the sixth largest of North Carolina’s 58 community colleges.
-Over 28,000 people attend classes at CFCC every year.
+Enrollment: Over 23,000 people attend classes at CFCC every year.
 The College’s enrollment in credit programs topped 9,500 in the fall 2011 semester.

 WANT MORE INFORMATION?
 For more detailed enrollment statistics and college demographics, visit the Institutional Effectiveness Page.